What is a multisig wallet?

 - 1-2: Only one signature is required to sign a transaction.
 Neither of the copayers need another to sign a proposal.
 The wallet can be recovered with one recovery phrase.

 - 2-2: Two signatures are required to send a transaction.
 Every time a copayer creates a transaction proposal, they must wait for the other copayer to approve the proposal.
 This wallet configuration requires two recovery phrases to recover the wallet.
-If one device was lost or stolen - if you do not have that copayer’s recovery phrase, the wallet and funds are lost.
+If one device was lost or stolen and you do not have that copayer’s recovery phrase, the wallet and funds are lost.

-- 2-3: Three copayers, two signatures required.
+- 2-3: Three copayers, two signatures are required.
 With an extra recovery phrase safely stored separately, this wallet configuration arises as a good solution when there is a risk of losing one of the devices.
 2-4 could be a good option as well.